apertium/apertium-sme-nob/dev/README.md

 --------------------------------------------------------------

-- `update-lexc.py` updates the analyser with with words from Giellatekno, only adding those that are in bidix
+- `update-lexc.py` updates the analyser with with words from Giellatekno, only adding those that are in bidix.
 - `langs.cfg.in` is a default configuration file for `update-lexc.py`,
-  copy it to `langs.cfg` and edit it to use `update-lexc.py`
+  copy it to `langs.cfg` and edit it to use `update-lexc.py`.
-- `update-lexc.sh` is an older, slower version of `update-lexc.py`,
-  not in use any longer
-- `full-lexc.sh` is used if you want the analyser to have the full Giellatekno lexicon (including words not found in bidix)
+- `full-lexc.sh` is used if you want the analyser to have the full Giellatekno lexicon (including words not found in bidix).
+You could achieve the same effect by editing `langs.cfg` though.
-- `rle-to-rlx.sh` is used to update the CG disambiguator
+- `rle-to-rlx.sh` is used to update the CG disambiguator.

 Other scripts: